1.1: Art of Clarity - Sentence Structure and Parts of Speech

 The second version conveys the same ideas in about half the words.

-Please note that the removal of the Oxford comma in the example above is purposeful.
-In media writing, the most accepted style is to eliminate the Oxford comma, except when deleting it makes a sentence confusing, because it takes up space and is in most cases is unnecessary.
+Please note that the removal of the Oxford comma, which would go before the word "and" in the list in the example above is purposeful.
+In media writing, the most accepted style is to eliminate the Oxford comma, except when deleting it makes a sentence confusing, because it is often unnecessary.

-The limit of 20 words is important whether you are writing news, broadcast copy, an advertisement or news release.
+The limit of 20 words is important whether you are writing news, broadcast copy, social media scripts, advertisements or news releases.

-TOO MANY IDEAS: He actually loved white bread, but he drove a Mustang.
+TOO MANY IDEAS: He always said white bread was his favorite, but he drove a Mustang.

 BETTER: He loved white bread, but he was not boring.
 He sped around town in a Mustang at all hours.